raaslab/raaslab.github.io/projects/occlusion-inpainting.md

 ![PathPlannig](/img/projects/occlusion_inpaint_path.png "Comparison of paths predicted for various λs i.e. level of risk-aversion, for the image with occlusions and the inpainted image")

-*Comparison of paths predicted for various λs i.e. level of risk-aversion, for the image with occlusions and the inpainted image.*
+*Comparison of paths predicted for various λs i.e. level of risk-aversion, for the image with occlusions and the inpainted image.
+Cost of navigable and non-navigable regions is 1 and 10, respectively, for all examples.*

 ![Surprise](/img/projects/occlusion_surprise_plot.png "Surprise for various λs over original and inpainted images")